sekar3s/Terraform-Lab/Lab/Lab 01 - Azure Provider - Authenticating.md

 1. Open a new Command Prompt session as an “Administrator” user. **NOTE:** Administrator privileges are necessary to perform the installation of modules below.

-2. Run
+2. Install Azure Module
    ```
 Install-Module -Name Az
    ```

-3. Run
+3. Import Azure Module
    ```
    Import-Module -Name Az
    ```

-4. Run
+4. Connect Azure Account
    ```
 Connect-AzAccount
    ```

 5. Your default browser will pop up and prompt you for credentials.
 Select **Work/School** and input your credentials.

-6. Run and copy the id
+6. Get the Azure Subscription and copy the id to be used in the next step
    ```
 Get-AzSubscription
    ```